imanlotfimahyari/State-Sharing-p4-python/pubsub/pubsub_register/README.md

-4. First of all, start the REPLICA controller in `h4` by running the `./REPLICA_controller.py`, then start one MIDDLE-WARE in every other hosts`(h1, h2 and h3)` by running `./pubsub_MW.py` in each of them. now you have a ready system for start the main goal.
+4. First of all, start the REPLICA controller in `h4` by running the `./REPLICA_controller.py`, then start one MIDDLE-WARE in every other hosts`(h1, h2, and h3)` by running `./pubsub_MW.py` in each of them. now you have a ready system to start the main goal.

 5. Except for the `h4`, open one terminal in each other hosts`(h1, h2
    and h3)` by doing in the Mininet prompt: